 Creating Lab Groups

-In most cases, a VM does not work in isolation but has dependencies on other services and components, such as Active Directory or DNS.
-To verify such a VM, the DataLab will have to supply all services on which this VM is dependent.
+In most cases, a machine does not work in isolation but has dependencies on other services and components, such as Active Directory or DNS.
+To verify such a machine, the DataLab will have to supply all services on which this machine is dependent.
 For this purpose, Orchestrator uses lab groups.

-If an orchestration plan contains a particular VM group or VM, do not attempt to test this plan in a DataLab that includes a lab group with the same VM or VM group.
+If an orchestration plan contains a particular inventory group or machine, do not attempt to test this plan in a DataLab that includes a lab group with the same machine or inventory group.

 To create a lab group for a DataLab: